 William Lustig’s splatter exploitation film, Maniac, remains one of the more controversial horror movies from the 1980’s.
 It never quite reached the levels of infamy of Silent Night, Deadly Night.
 Nevertheless, Maniac found its way onto the United Kingdom’s Video Nasties List.
-Critics have alternately accused the movie as tasteless, misogynistic, or both.
+Critics have alternately labelled it as tasteless, misogynistic, or both.
 Among the vast catalogue of 80’s horror, Maniac seemed like an unlikely candidate for a remake.
 But a remake is exactly what happened.
 In this edition of Re-Animated, I take a look at Alexandre Aja’s art-house re-imagining of this grindhouse cult classic.

 William Lustig’s Grimy Maniac a Grindhouse Cult Classic

 Maniac is about as divisive a horror movie that you can find.
 Perhaps not as controversial as Cannibal Holocaust or A Serbian Film, this is still a movie that’s going to provoke a a reaction from audiences.
 Though not technically a ‘good’ movie, Maniac is like a ‘car crash’ that approaches watchability.
 Of course, this is in no small part due to its shock value.
 Even after nearly 40 years, Lustig’s grimy exploitation flick is still a raw and visceral viewing experience.

 With its low production values and disturbing violence against women, Maniac is a grimy, seedy movie.
 You may feel the need to take a shower after watching it.